gc-cloud/E15P2/README.md

 Please visit [p2.zudbu.com](http://p2.zudbu.com).
 This domain is dedicated (currently) to my CSCIE15 work.

 ### Demo location
-Password generator a [video https://youtu.be/sJJcIBwy07A](https://youtu.be/sJJcIBwy07A) in youtube.
+Password generator [video https://youtu.be/sJJcIBwy07A](https://youtu.be/sJJcIBwy07A) in youtube.

 ### Extra Challenges
 I decided to take on some of the extra challenges.
-- Using PHP includes,
+- Using PHP includes
+- Added extra feature for CamelCase
 - Implemented styling using bootstrap
 - Made sure site displays nicely on different screen sizes (tested with iPhones and desktops)
-- Added functionality to select CamelCase

 ### Site organization
-I decided to take on some of the extra challenges.
-Specifically, I am using PHP includes, and implemented styling using bootstrap.
-From a PHP standpoint, the solution uses several includes for html structure (head, header, footer, data), one incldue for the data structures (lists of words, special characters, etc), and one include for the server side functions.
+  - The site is organized in folders to keep css, images, php includes and java script separated
   - The main content is on index.php.
 Head, Header and Footer content is obtained from calls to head.php, header.php and footer.php
+  - data.php defines valid values
+  - generatePassword.php contains the main logic to generate the password
   - The layout is mobile-first and responsive.
 To do this, I am using [bootstrap](http://getbootstrap.com).
   Specific CSS for this site are defined on zudbu.css
   - We are obtaining the Raleway font from [Google fonts](https://www.google.com/fonts)